-The Student Academic Resource Center (SARC), Multicultural Academic Support Services Office (MASS), and First Year Advising and Exploration (FYAE) work together to coordinate and execute the Access Programs, which have a 98-100% retention rate yearly.
+The Student Academic Resource Center (SARC), Multicultural Academic Support Services Office (MASS), and First Year Advising and Exploration (FYAE) work together to coordinate and execute the Access Program, which has a 97-100% retention rate yearly.

 Multicultural Academic and Support Services (MASS) assists multicultural and first-generation students.
-MASS coordinates the Orientation, Creed Seminars, and Closing Celebration components of Access.
+MASS coordinates the Creed Seminars and Closing Celebration components of Access.